ibmresilient/resilient-community-apps/app_host_files/README.md

 Finally, we specify the path to the directory containing the target Dockerfile with current directory (.).
 The container version must match the version specified in your `setup.py` file.

-Once the image is built, it is relatively easy to spin up a container on your local machine for testing, provided you have access to a Resilient instance and a valid `app.config` file for that instance.
+Once the image is built, it is relatively easy to spin up a container on your local machine for testing, provided you have access to a Resilient organization and a valid `app.config` file for that organization.
 Run the command below:
 ```
 docker run -v /path/to/your/local/app.config:/etc/rescircuits/app.config your_company/your_custom_app:1.0.0
 ```